EdgeVPN/ipop-project.github.io/_pages/kubernetes.md

 Kubernetes is often deployed in cloud data centers, where the assumption is that all nodes are in the same address space - i.e., there are no NATs between Kubernetes hosts/pods.
 However, when deploying workloads across multiple _edge_ networks, this is seldom the case - nodes may be served by different providers, and be assigned private, NATed addresses.

-Enter EdgeVPN.io - it provides a foundational virtual network layer that _exposes the networking model that Kubernetes requires_, essentially presenting Kubernetes daemons with an enviroment that is logically the same as they would encounter in a data center.
-Thus, EdgeVPN.io allows deployments across multiple disparate cloud/edge networks, where private addresses, NATs and firewalls are not uncommon - _without any changes_ - thus greatly improving the ability to deploy and management workloads that span cloud and edge resources and support "fog" computing for processing near IoT sensors/actuators.
+Enter EdgeVPN.io (Evio) - it provides a foundational virtual network layer that _exposes the networking model that Kubernetes requires_, essentially presenting Kubernetes daemons with an enviroment that is logically the same as they would encounter in a data center.
+Thus, EdgeVPN.io allows deployments across multiple disparate cloud/edge networks, where private addresses, NATs and firewalls are not uncommon - _without any changes_.
+In addition to NAT traversal, the Evio overlay virtual network is scalable, resilient, and self-configuring in response to nodes joining and leaving the cluster, greatly simplifying the management of the cluster's network.
+In combination with Kubernetes, Evio allows deployment of containerized, micro-service workloads spanning cloud and edge resources to support "fog" computing for processing near IoT sensors/actuators.

 # <i class="fas fa-cubes"></i> Deployment modes

-There are two different ways EdgeVPN.io (Evio) can be used to support Kubernetes (K8s) deployments, both of which rely on the use of [CNI plugins](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/#cni):
+There are two different ways Evio can be used to support Kubernetes (K8s) deployments, both of which rely on the use of [CNI plugins](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/#cni):

 ## Flannel